 Ang (Eppendorf): Most notable is the innovation of single-use bioreactors suitable for microbial fermentations, demanding in energy input as well as heat and mass transfer.
 Everyone is familiar with the glass autoclavable bioreactor and rocker bag system, which both can arguably be seen as the industry standard for many years.
 Now, one area of recent innovation is the implementation of rigid-wall stirred-tank single-use bioreactors.
 For example, the Eppendorf BioBLU single-use vessels are just like traditional glass bioreactors but made out of polymer materials.

-Galliher (GE Healthcare Life Sciences): The latest innovations include higher-power microbial bioreactors, as well as improved capabilities for continuous perfusion.
+Galliher (Cytiva): The latest innovations include higher-power microbial bioreactors, as well as improved capabilities for continuous perfusion.
 Single-use stirred-tank fermentation technology has been available in smaller scale since 2007, but we are currently seeing an increased interest in adopting this technology also for pilot- to large-scale processes.
 Single-use sensors are also on the rise, including metabolite, cell mass, and near-infrared sensors.

 Facilitation of continuous processing